scrapy-plugins/scrapy-feedexporter-onedrive/README.md

 }
 ```

-2. Configure authentication by providing an access token with read and write permission to the user's OneDrive files.
-The OneDrive API uses the standard `OAuth 2.0` authorization framework, to obtain an access token, please refer to the [Microsoft OneDrive API documentation](https://learn.microsoft.com/en-us/onedrive/developer/rest-api/getting-started/graph-oauth?view=odsp-graph-online) and follow the steps described.
+2. Configure authentication by providing an access token with permission to read and write the user's OneDrive files, as exemplified below.
+To obtain the access token using the standard `OAuth 2.0` authorization framework of the OneDrive API, please follow the steps described in the [Microsoft OneDrive API documentation](https://learn.microsoft.com/en-us/onedrive/developer/rest-api/getting-started/graph-oauth?view=odsp-graph-online).

-For example:

 ```python
 # settings.py